jingzhian/mkdocs-md-notes/docs/dermatology.md

 - Drugs - when taken? whens topped?
 - Rash - when started? what rash? lasted how long?
 - Past exposure to drug(s) and any reaction?
-- Did patient take the drug(s) agaon after the reaction
+- Did patient take the drug(s) again after the reaction
 - What are the other concurrent medications
 - History of similar symptoms or signs in the past
 - Risk factors favouring reactions to certain medications e.g. HIV?